-Finance remains the largest economic driver, contributing 35% of GDP, with the country specialising in cross-border fund administration business.
+Finance remains the largest economic driver, contributing around one third of GDP, with the country specialising in cross-border fund administration business.
 An internationalised banking sector, skilled labour force and access to other European centres have further propelled Luxembourg's financial sector.

 Business-friendly regulatory frameworks, competitive tax rates and RDI incentives have incentivised foreign investment and innovation within the country.
 The government has offered subsidies to small-to-medium enterprises (SMEs) and tax exemptions for start-ups to increase entrepreneurship in the country.
 Moreover, due to the small size of the country, public institutions have less bureaucratic structures which enhances the efficiency of administrative procedures.

-Luxembourg is one of the biggest financial centres in Europe, with 130 banks and USD4 trillion in assets in the custody of financial institutions.
+Luxembourg is one of the biggest financial centres in Europe, with more than 120 banks and USD4 trillion in assets in the custody of financial institutions.

 What solutions are available in Luxembourg?

 |Treasury Centres||A centralised treasury is one way to reduce the tax burden, centralise risk management, improve liquidity and enhance yield on cash.|

 |Interest Optimisation||Maximise your interest yield from for your balances held with the bank.|

 |Notional Pooling||Cash balances in different accounts are notionally offset to derive the net balance, which is then used to calculate interest.|